gremlin-orm/gremlin-orm/README.md

 In order to avoid sacrificing the power of Gremlin traversals, method calls in this ORM can take advantage of method chaining.
-Any read-only method will avoid running its database query and instead pass its Gremlin query string to the next method in the chain if it is not given a callback.
+Any read-only method will avoid running its database query and instead pass its Gremlin query string to the next method in the chain if it is not given a callback.  _Note: All create, update, delete methods require a callback and can not have more methods chained after_

 #### Example